configcat/docs/website/docs/sdk-reference/elixir.md

 end
 ```

-* You must implement (either explicitly or implicitly) the ConfigCache behaviour
+- You must implement (either explicitly or implicitly) the ConfigCache behaviour
-* It is the responsibility of the calling application to supervise the cache if it needs to be supervised.
+- It is the responsibility of the calling application to supervise the cache if it needs to be supervised.

-### Multiple `ConfigCat` instances.
+### Multiple `ConfigCat` instances

 If you need to run more than one instance of `ConfigCat`, you can add multiple
 `ConfigCat` children.
 You will need to give `ConfigCat` a unique `name` option